Wacom-Developer/signature-sdk-js/README.md

 - README.md – This file, containing general background and platform information.
 - SIGNATURE-COMPONENTS-API.md – The description of the API
-- GETTING-STARTED.md – The description of how to use the Windows sample.
+- GETTING-STARTED.md – The description of how to use the sample.
 - THIRDPARTY.md - List of third-party licenses

 ### Sample